tcottrell321/school_district_analysis/README.md

 After assessing the situation with the school superintendent and Maria, you decide the best approach is to:
 * Remove the ninth-grade math and reading scores from Thomas High School.
 * Keep all other data associated with the ninth-grade students and Thomas High School intact.
+* Show data before removal and after removal and draw conclusions.